dropwizard/dropwizard/docs/source/manual/configuration.rst

 type                   REQUIRED                                 The appender type.
-Must be ``console``. threshold              ALL                                      The lowest level of events to print to the console. queueSize              256                                      The maximum capacity of the blocking queue. discardingThreshold    51                                       When the blocking queue has only the capacity mentioned in
+Must be ``console``. threshold              ALL                                      The lowest level of events to print to the console. queueSize              256                                      The maximum capacity of the blocking queue. discardingThreshold    -1                                       When the blocking queue has only the capacity mentioned in
                                                                 discardingThreshold remaining, it will drop events of level TRACE, DEBUG and INFO, keeping only events of level WARN and ERROR.
-                                                                If no discarding threshold is specified, then a default of queueSize / 5 is used.
+                                                                If no discarding threshold is specified (-1), then a default of queueSize / 5 (logback's default ratio) is used.
                                                                 To keep all events, set discardingThreshold to 0. timeZone               UTC                                      The time zone to which event timestamps will be converted.
                                                                 To use the system/default time zone, set it to ``system``.